 - Medications: Most healthcare providers prefer not to treat misophonia with medications because they can be habit forming or have other negative side effects.

 - Lifestyle Changes: The Misophonia Association lists some lifestyle changes that may help reduce the effects of misophonia: vigorous exercise, a healthy diet, a regular sleep schedule, sound protection (when needed), misophonia support groups, and family counseling.

-Research suggests that more than 80 percent of misophonic people can achieve significant relief from the condition with treatment.
-With the assistance and expertise of a healthcare professional, along with some trial and error, you should be able to pinpoint the best treatment option for you.
+People with misophonia can achieve significant relief from their condition with treatment.
+With the guidance of a specially trained audiologist, you should be able to pinpoint the best treatment option for you and find relief.
 At Sound Relief Hearing Center, our treatment options for misophonia include sound therapy and TRT.
 To learn more, please schedule an appointment by calling 720-259-9962 or contacting us online.